Professor of New Media & Animation

 Professor Valentino has spoken on digital issues, the Visual Arts, and Educational issues at the Society for Photographic Education, NYS Art Teachers Association 1998 Annual Convention, Capitalize the Arts Cultural Conference in Buffalo New York, and a Common Ground for Learning, Arts in Education conference at Syracuse University.

-Valentino has exhibited his traditional and digital artworks in New York, Texas, Ohio, Connecticut, Georgia, and is has most recently exhibited his work in Houston, Raleigh, Tallahassee Florida, North Carolina and Mobile, Alabama.
+Valentino has exhibited his traditional and digital artworks in New York, Texas, Ohio, Connecticut, Georgia, and is has most recently exhibited his work at Burning Man as well as New York, Houston, Raleigh, Tallahassee Florida, North Carolina and Mobile, Alabama.
 His commercial images have appeared in magazines such as TV Guide (Manhattan edition) Telegraph Magazine in London, the Photo Review in Philadelphia, Ryuko Tsuchin in Japan and DNA Magazine in Australia.